-The per share weighted average fair value of stock options granted during 2002 and 2001 was \$.28 and \$.30, respectively, estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions used for the grants for 2002 and 2001, respectively: risk free interest rates of 2.84% and 3.6%-4.95% respectively, and volatility of 41% and 26.7% - 36.3%, respectively, while no dividend yield and expected lives of five years were assumed for both years.
+The per share weighted average fair value of stock options granted during 2003 was \$.32, estimated on the date of grant using the Black-Scholes option-pricing model with the weighted-average assumption of a risk free interest rate of 3.49% and volatility of 29%, with no dividend yield and an expected life of five years.
+No options were granted in 2004.